rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 - Need to know basis, less coupling / easier for clients
 - Interface segregation principle
 - Roles can be fulfilled by others / refactoring responsibilities becomes easier
+- Aids in testability / mocking
+- No implementation needed to finish the consumer

 ## Conclusion 📝